 All staff at St. Pius X maintain a strong focus on nurturing students daily to maintain a healthy mind, body and soul.
 Staff, students, and parents work together to provide opportunities for students to develop further in these areas, including various extra-curricular clubs and sports activities.

 As part of the school improvement planning process, we collaborate as a school team and set annual goals that support continually working toward improving student achievement and well-being.
 This year we are focusing on developing self-care skills for maintaining good mental health, recognizing and addressing personal learning needs, and the continued implementation of the new Mathematics curriculum.

 We are blessed with a spacious site.
 We have a large school yard, gym & stage, a music room, and a well-equipped and spacious library which houses a large selection of student and teacher resources.
 Easy access to technology is a priority, each classroom has a teacher work station, a data projector, and a selection of portable student technology such as iPads and Chromebooks.
 We also host a Before & After School Childcare program independently operated by London Children's Connection.

 Living Our Faith

 We have a strong connection with St Patrick’s Parish.
-We are fortunate to have a supportive pastoral team at St. Patrick's Parish which supports the faith journey of our students in a variety of ways.
+We are fortunate to have a supportive pastoral team at St. Patrick's which supports the faith journey of our students in a variety of ways.
 We celebrate Mass on a monthly basis.
 Some of the Masses are usually celebrated at St. Patrick's Parish, while other Masses are celebrated in the school gym.
-For now, we will celebrate virtually.
+For now, we continue to celebrate virtually.